 Why is a certification important?

-Credentials are important in professional services because they provide you — the customer — with a sense of how educated a person is in a specific area of knowledge.
-I maintain membership in two parliamentary organizations, and have certifications in parliamentary procedure, so that you can have confidence in my abilities and in the services I can offer your organization.
+Credentials are important in professional services because they provide you — the client — with a sense of how educated a person is in a specific area of knowledge.
+I maintain membership in several parliamentary organizations, and have a credentialed certification in parliamentary procedure, so that you can have confidence in my abilities and in the services I can offer your organization.

 I am a member of both the National Association of Parliamentarians (NAP) and a past member of the American Institute of Parliamentarians (AIP).
 These two organizations form the backbone of parliamentary knowledge world-wide.
 Each organization has a slightly different focus, yet between the two of them, there is much to share and learn.
 NAP focuses exclusively on Robert’s Rules of Order, the most commonly used parliamentary authority in the world today, and its members are experts within that realm.
 AIP generalizes on several parliamentary authorities, giving its members a wide range of parliamentary knowledge for a variety of organizational needs.